KevinJump/uSync/readme.txt

  supported should they do that.

  *** Beyond end of support version ***

+ This version works with the latest version of Umbraco 8, has not been tested with any other versions of Umbraco 8.

  - 🛴🛒🎄💻🧼😷🦕🚲 👋😷🛰 💉 ⏳ 🌊 🍂 🥳 🎂 -